crimeedge/prontab/README.md

 # prontab 07/21/19
-### Youtube
+## Youtube:
-#### Introduction
+#### Introduction:
+* https://www.youtube.com/channel/UCuQjQ-iqbHh-hIMrDwfYfYA/playlists Undesirable Truism -d crimeedge -h crimeedge
-https://www.youtube.com/channel/UCuQjQ-iqbHh-hIMrDwfYfYA/playlists is the main repo of vids.
+  * This is my main repo of vids.
 Come here to watch!
 Youtube is the best.
+* a name next to a source link is the name of the channel, up to hiding certain *keywords*.
+The same goes for some incomplete links.
+  * -d means a discord alias
+  * -h means a hvids alias
+* I strive for scissor haircuts at home.
+More generally, I collect videos that are **salon-less and clipper-less.**
+# What the playlist names mean
 #### Up to date sources:
 * https://www.youtube.com/user/MrKungla0/videos -h bangs-cutter
 * https://www.youtube.com/channel/UCzjiyMpyPuHnQyVFp9Nimbg/playlists pooppooper68